A Brief History

 On August 7, 1942, US Marines landed on an island few Americans had ever heard of, Guadalcanal in the Solomon Islands.
-After months of being on the defensive, defensive victories at Coral Sea and Midway combined with the rapid build up of troops and industrial production gave the US the first opportunity to start taking instead of losing ground in the Pacific.

 On August 11, 1942, sexy Actress Hedy Lamarr and composer George Antheil patented frequency hopping radio signals, the science that became WiFi, Bluetooth and Cell Phone technology.
 Known for her sexy movie roles, even including nudity, Lamarr was apparently brilliant as well, as are more entertainment celebrities than you may know.

 On August 16, 1942, while on routine anti-submarine patrol, the 2 man crew of US Navy Blimp L-8 disappeared without a trace.
 The unmanned blimp drifted about aimlessly until crash landing in Daly City, California.
 No trace of the crew or reason for their disappearance has ever been found.